thebigpotatoe/node-red-contrib-face-recognition/README.md

 # node-red-contrib-face-recognition

+## Outdated Warning

+This node is now becoming outdated, struggling to run across all systems with ease (also not to mention the code needs some serious work to improve).
+Due to this it will not be actively maintained however I will look at pull requets if they are made and might come back to this in the future.
+As another option which is far more portable and flexible to use even from node-red check out my [docker version of face-api.js!](https://github.com/thebigpotatoe/face-recognition-docker)

+## Intro

 This node aims to wrap the epic [Face-API.js library](https://github.com/justadudewhohacks/face-api.js) from [justadudewhohacks](https://github.com/justadudewhohacks) into a simple to import and use node in Node-Red.
 If you like anything in this repo be sure to also check out the original.

 ![bbt1](Images/bbt1.jpg)